 Have you experienced turning on your Christmas lights come early December, only to find out that they’re not lighting up?
 This can happen if only a single light on the string is broken.
 A similar problem can occur when you have solar panels hooked up to a string inverter: if one panel on the string isn’t producing electricity because of shading or a product defect, it will affect the performance of the rest of the panels on that circuit.

-Fortunately, you won’t experience this issue with AC modules; because the inverters work independently of the rest, one inadequate solar panel won’t impact the production of the rest in the array.
+Fortunately, you won’t experience this issue with AC solar panels; because the inverters work independently of the rest, one inadequate solar panel won’t impact the production of the rest in the array.

 Because the panels operate individually, it also means that you can monitor the performance of each unique panel rather than evaluating the production of the system as a whole.
 In some cases, this can mean quicker maintenance: if your solar panel system is underperforming, you can easily see if it’s one particular panel causing the issue.